Skip to content

 With the introduction of the Second Leadership Positions Act (FüPoG II), the reporting obligations for corporations now also include statements on which gender quotas are targeted in their boards, Section 289f (1), (2), (4) HGB.
 Should companies not reach their target values or set “zero” as a target value, they must justify this in the report.
 In addition, companies are required to describe a diversity concept that includes the composition of their boards with regard to gender equality.

 Furthermore, companies with more than 100 employees will have to publish their gender pay gap and other information on equal pay due to the EU Pay Transparency Directive.
 The report will need to be made publicly available, e.g. by publishing it on the company’s website (Art.
 9 Pay Transparency Directive).
 The Directive needs to be transformed into national law until June 2026.
 However, as the principle of equal pay is already established in German law and therefore mainly only a revision of the EntgTranspG will be necessary, long implementation periods are not to be expected.
+The fact that this implementation was an election campaign issue and was explicitly included in the coalition agreement also speaks in favor of timely implementation.
 Therefore, employers should soon begin to assess how they can comply with the requirements of the directive.

 21. Is there a statutory responsibility to report on modern day slavery in the supply chain?

 At the EU level, the Corporate Sustainability Due Diligence Directive (CSDDD) has completed the legislative procedure.
 Adopted by the EU Parliament on April 24, 2024, and by the EU member states on May 24, 2024, it was published in the Official Journal of the European Union on July 5, 2024, and came into force 20 days later.
-It remains to be seen what changes the directive will undergo as part of the Omnibus procedure.
+After the scope of the CSDDD was initially formally shifted due the Omnibus Regulation by the “Stop-the-Clock” Directive, the scope is to be adjusted.
+Furthermore, a general inventory (“Scoping Exercise”) should suffice in the future.
 However, companies should monitor this development closely.

 22. Trends and developments – Where do you see the most significant legal developments in ESG in your jurisdiction in the next 12 months?
 Do you expect a rise in Court disputes or enforcement actions?